Oral Health America

-Oral Health America (abbreviated OHA) was a national 501(c)3 non-profit charitable organization established in 1955 and headquartered in Chicago, Illinois.
-OHA connects communities with resources to increase access to care, education, and advocacy for all Americans.
+Oral Health America (OHA) was a national 501(C)3 non-profit charity organization established in 1955 and headquartered in Chicago, Illinois.
+OHA connected communities with resources to increase access to healthcare, education, and advocacy for all Americans.

-OHA has currently ceased, and does not intend to renew, active operations.
+OHA is currently inactive and does not intend to renew active operations.

 Programs

 Smiles Across America

-Founded by Oral Health America in 2004, Smiles Across America is a nationwide campaign to coordinate schools, governments, care providers, and corporate and community sponsors to fight against tooth decay.
-The program incorporates disease prevention and health promotion services and community organizing to create successful models for school-based or school-linked care.
+Founded by Oral Health America in 2004, Smiles Across America was a nationwide campaign to coordinate schools, governments, care providers, and corporate and community sponsors to fight against tooth decay.
+The program incorporated disease prevention and health promotion services and community organizing to create successful models for school-based or school-linked care.

-Smiles Across America has provided more than $1.5 million in grant support to 15 programs operating in 47 communities in Maine, New York, Pennsylvania, West Virginia, Illinois, Nevada, Minnesota, Maryland, Florida, Colorado, Ohio, Texas, and Wisconsin.
+Smiles Across America provided more than $1.5 million in grant support to 15 programs operating in 47 communities in Maine, New York, Pennsylvania, West Virginia, Illinois, Nevada, Minnesota, Maryland, Florida, Colorado, Ohio, Texas, and Wisconsin.

 Through Smiles Across America, Oral Health America is a partner of America’s Promise, an organization founded by Colin and Alma Powell to improve the lives of children.
 Oral Health America committed and succeeded in sealing 1 million teeth by 2010.
-Smiles Across America recently renewed its commitment to seal an additional 2 million teeth by 2020.
+Smiles Across America renewed its commitment to seal an additional 2 million teeth by 2020.